toanbku/blog/README.md

 │       └── blog.css
 └── tsconfig.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.